It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Disney Skyliner

-The Skyliner aerial gondola system usually closes briefly each year (typically sometime in January but this can vary) for scheduled preventative maintenance.
-This closure may last a few days or even a few weeks.
-During this closure, Guests staying at Disney’s Art of Animation, Caribbean Beach, Pop Century, and Riviera Resorts will need to take a bus instead if they want to use Disney transportation to reach EPCOT or Hollywood Studios.
+• More Info: The Skyliner aerial gondola system usually closes briefly each year for scheduled preventative maintenance.
+During the closure, Guests staying at Art of Animation, Caribbean Beach, Pop Century, and Riviera Resorts will need to take a bus instead to reach EPCOT or Hollywood Studios.

 Disney Resort Hotel Pools

-Disney regularly schedules downtimes for its resort swimming pools during the slower season and colder months.
-If you’re visiting from, say, January through March/April, you might find one or more of the pools at your hotel closed for maintenance.
+• More Info: Disney regularly schedules downtimes for its resort swimming pools during the slower season and colder months.
+You might find one or more of the pools at your hotel closed for maintenance during the off-season.
 Usually at least one pool remains operational, or they might allow you to “pool hop” to a nearby resort.

-Disney typically gives its normal daytime parade — Festival of Fantasy — a brief hiatus starting a few days before Christmas and running through New Year’s Eve.
+• More Info: Disney typically gives its normal daytime parade—Festival of Fantasy—a brief hiatus starting a few days before Christmas and running through New Year’s Eve.
 During this time, Mickey’s Once Upon a Christmastime Parade is performed instead.

 Jungle Cruise / Jingle Cruise (Magic Kingdom)

-Magic Kingdom’s Jungle Cruise usually offers a seasonal overlay for the holiday season, temporarily becoming the Jingle Cruise.
+• More Info: Jungle Cruise usually offers a seasonal overlay for the holiday season, temporarily becoming the Jingle Cruise.
+There may be a very brief closure at the beginning and end of the timeframe to swap over decor.

 Kali River Rapids (Animal Kingdom)